What is Verification?

 A custom school link will be included in the introductory communication to request your access to the Verification Gateway.
 You will need to do the following*:

-- Access your Action List and begin the verification process (the list may consist of some combination of online forms and the request to upload specific documents to the Verification Gateway).
+- Complete your Task List.
+Your Task List may consist of some combination of online forms and the request to upload specific documents to the Verification Gateway).

 *Dependent students who provide parental information on the FAFSA are required to have one parent also authenticate and create an account.
 This parent will be required to e-sign or provide an ink signature once all documentation have been submitted.